vysnav/Registration-Portal-/README.md

 ## What is this thing ? 🙄
-This is a Pythion app that can be accessed by 2 entities, namely "Administrator" and "Student".
+This is a Python app that can be accessed by 2 entities, namely "Administrator" and "Student".
 We will be using a cloud based database to access the data for this application and the GUI is made using `TKinter`.

 ## What all you need to run this ?